MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 Each prompt is displayed in the console as it sends for you to see how differences in prompts produce different responses.

-1. In the **Explorer** pane, expand the **Labfiles/03-prompt-engineering/prompts** folder, and view each of the text files it contains.
-These text files contains various prompts that the app can send to the model.

-2. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
+1. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
 Then enter the following command to run the application.

     - **C#**: `dotnet run`
     - **Python**: `python prompt-engineering.py`

     > **Tip**: You can use the **Maximize panel size** (**^**) icon in the terminal toolbar to see more of the console text.

-3. You'll see it send the prompt `What are some facts about New York?`, and you should see the response referencing your data.
+2. You'll see it send the prompt `What are some facts about New York?`, and you should see the response referencing your data.

 ## Clean up